Amal-BB/Tic-Tac-Toe-Game/README.md

    * Project **Accessibility** has been checked through [Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome DevTools, the result is shown below for both mobile and desktop.

      ![Accessibility](media/accessibility.PNG)

++ ### **Testing User Stories Cases**

+   * Easly understand how to play the game.

+      + Upon entering the game page, the user is greeted with a clear menu has two sections (play and instruction), the user can navigate to instruction where he will find how to play the game.
+      + The menu is located in an easily identifiable location and the active page will be highlighted by red color in the menu.
+      + The instruction on how to play the game is ordered in points which is easy to follow and understand.

+   * Know if I've won, lost, or tied.

+      + In case the user or computer has 3 selected cells matching one of the winning states, then just these cells will stay highlighted.
+      + The dialog box will appear with a message that shows the winner's name with his symbol.
+      + In case the game ends with a tie, the dialog box will show the message "Game Over".

+   * Be able to track my score from one game to another.

+     + The score area is located under the game grid, It has three boxes one for the player score, one for the tie, and one for the computer.
+     + Each time the game end by winning state or tie state the score box is automatically updated.

+   * Be able to change my symbol (X or O) at any stage of playing the game.

+     + The player symbol is shown over the player score box, by clicking on it the symbol will be changed from ( X to O ) or vice versa

+   * Realize which player has the current turn.

+     + The box under the player's name (player or computer) which contains his symbol and score will be highlighted by a red border in case of his turn.

+   * Be able to reset my score to start new game.
+   * Be able to play it on my mobile, tablet, or pc.
+   * Feel I'm in the real challenge while playing against a computer.